kalidor/blablacar/README.md

 + Update number of seats for a trip (Please use YYYY/MM/DD)

 The configuration file is a JSON format file.
 The cookie paramater is used to avoid a re-authentication.
-Here is an example of conf.rc file (full path is: ~/.blablacar/conf.rc, but could be specified in command line):
+Here is an example of conf.rc file.
+The full path is: ~/.blablacar/conf.rc (yes it's a hidden directory), but could be specified in command line:
 ```bash
 user: toto@foo.com
 pass: "My!AwesomeP4ssw0rd"